OneMain Financial: CitiFinancial history (1912–2015)

-American General Finance history (1920–2010)

 OneMain Financial (formerly Springleaf Financial) (2010–present)

-In 1912, OneMain Financial was founded by commercial credit in Baltimore, Maryland, to provide working capital to manufacturers and building contractors.
+In 1912, OneMain Financial was founded by Commercial Credit Company in Baltimore, Maryland to provide working capital to manufacturers and building contractors.
 After several acquisitions, the company became a part of Citicorp in 1998 and in 2011 the name was changed to OneMain Financial.

 In 1920, Interstate Finance Corporation was founded in Evansville, Indiana, to underwrite sales of Inland Motor Truck vehicles.
 After several acquisitions, the company became a part of AIG in 2001.
 In 2010, Fortress Investment Group acquired the business from AIG.
 In 2011, the company changed its name to Springleaf Holdings, Inc. Its brand name became Springleaf Financial Services.

 In November 2015, Springleaf Holdings, Inc. acquired OneMain Financial from Citigroup for $4.25 billion.
 The new company kept the name OneMain Financial.

 The United States Department of Justice required Springleaf to sell 127 branches and certain related assets to Lendmark Financial Services, LLC. before the merger.
 The sale was completed in May 2016.
 The brand migration from Springleaf Financial to OneMain Financial was completed in October 2016.

 A bill introduced in California legislation (Assembly Bill 539) that would limit interest rates notably excludes three lenders, OneMain being one of the three lenders.
 The reason these lenders are exempt from the bill is because their interest is capped at 36 percent, however according to a Pew study the APR is understated due to the aggressive selling of add-on products.

+In April 2021, OneMain Acquired Financial Wellness fintech company Trim.

+In May 2023, the Consumer Financial Protection Bureau found that OneMain Financial engaged in unlawful activities related to interest charges and how it marketed optional add-on products to customers.
+The CFPB ordered OneMain Financial to pay at least $10 million in redress to 25,000 customers, an additional $10 million civil penalty, and to make changes to its add-on cancellation and interest refund practices.